Diploma in Data Science (N81)

 Why DS?

-• Become a highly sought-after AI talent with a solid foundation in data analytics and machine learning
+• Become a highly sought-after AI talent with a solid foundation in data engineering and machine learning

-• Earn professional certifications from industry leaders such as SAP Analytics Cloud, Salesforce, Alteryx and Singapore Computer Society
+• Earn professional certifications from industry leaders such as Alteryx, Google, IBM, Nvidia and Singapore Computer Society

 About DS

-With each click, like and share, data is being created every second around the world.
-There’s never been a greater demand for data science professionals to help businesses derive customer insights, drive traffic and boost profits.
-If you have a passion for data analytics and machine learning, and aspire to join the big data industry, the Diploma in Data Science (DS) is the course for you!
+With every click, like, and share, data is being created and collected.
+There’s never been a greater demand for data science professionals to help businesses derive insights, drive traffic and boost profits.
+If you are passionate about data analytics and machine learning, and want to make your mark in the big data industry, the Diploma in Data Science (DS) is the course for you!

-Plus! you will tap into the expertise of ICT, co-founder of the Data School, with leading industry partners such as OCBC and Indorse.
+Besides benefitting from the expertise of ICT – co-founder of the Data School set up to train data practitioners for industry – you will get to collaborate with leading industry partners such as OCBC and Indorse.

-Deepen your competencies in Generative AI through modules covering deep learning, generative AI tools and techniques, as well as generative AI solutioning.
-Our robust curriculum will prepare you for careers in this ever-evolving field.
+Dive into generative AI tools and techniques, as well as deep learning.
+This robust curriculum will equip you for careers in this fast-evolving field.

 Overview of Your DS Journey